hyungui/sense-client/Readme.md

 - Input/output specifications

-The prediction units of the *Cochlear.ai sense* models as well as their output examples are described below.
+The prediction units of the *Cochlear.ai Sense* models as well as their output examples are described below.
 In the examples, we assume that the input is an audio file with a length of 5 seconds or an audio stream of 1 second.

 ##### 1. speech_detector